What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 At the end of a relationship, a narcissist may use jealousy and revenge to manipulate their partner.

-They may try to make their partner jealous by flirting with other people or talking about their new love interest.
+• They may try to arouse jealousy in their partner by flirting with other people or talking about their new love interest.

-They can carry this out by talking about other people they are interested in or by making their partner feel like they are not good enough for them.
+• They can mention imaginary people who are interested in them, and make their partner feel like they are not as good as that person.

-The use of jealousy and revenge by a narcissist can be a form of emotional and psychological abuse.
-This type of behavior can have a lasting impact on the victim and can lead to feelings of anxiety, depression, and low self-esteem.
+The use of jealousy and envy by a narcissist can be a form of emotional and psychological abuse.
+It can have a lasting impact on the victim and lead to anxiety, depression, and low self-esteem.

 If you or someone you know is experiencing narcissistic abuse, don’t hesitate to seek help from a qualified mental health professional.